 Introduction to Public Policy (Boston University, Spring 2020)

 A course introducing politics and policy as a part of students' everyday lives.
 Review of the American policymaking framework and cases in a variety of policy areas: gun control, health care, COVID-19, financial regulation, immigration reform, water policy, gay marriage, and environmental policy.

 Urban Public Policy Lab (Boston University, Fall 2019)

 An experiential learning course applying data to local government policy.
 Course work combines applied team-based projects in partnership with local governments and readings about techniques for gathering and analyzing data relevant for policy.

 Political Science Scope & Methods (MIT, Fall 2018)

 An undergraduate research design course introducing students to the basic methodologies behind making inferences about the political world.

 Webscraping in R for workshop participants in the Social Sciences Research Methods Center at William & Mary

-Geographic Visualization and Analysis Designed and taught sessions in the MIT Political Science Methods Workshop series for graduate students and faculty members, and as guest lecturer at Harvard University.
+Geographic Visualization and Analysis for the MIT Political Science Methods Workshop series for graduate students and faculty members, and as guest lecturer at Harvard University.